massdriver-cloud/docs/docs/ci_cd/02-devops.md

 ---
-id: applications-container-repositories-github
+id: ci-cd-devops
-slug: /applications/container-repositories/github
+slug: /ci-cd/devops
-title: GitHub Action
-sidebar_label: GitHub Action
+title: Azure DevOps Pipeline
+sidebar_label: Azure DevOps Pipeline
 ---

-# GitHub Action
+# Azure DevOps Pipeline

-This guide will walk you through the process of setting up a GitHub Action to build, push, and deploy app changes to your chosen cloud container repository.
+This guide will walk you through the process of setting up an Azure DevOps Pipeline to build, push, and deploy app changes to your Azure container repository.

 :::note

 Before getting started, you'll need:
 - A Massdriver account
 - A Massdriver [service account](/platform/service-accounts)
+- An Azure DevOps repository with your application code
+- The [Mass CLI extension](https://marketplace.visualstudio.com/items?itemName=Massdriver.mass-cli) for Azure DevOps

 :::